Komagata Maru incident: India

-In 1952 the Indian government set up a memorial to the Komagata Maru martyrs near the Budge Budge.
+In 1952, the Indian government set up a memorial to the Komagata Maru martyrs near the Budge Budge.
 It was inaugurated by Indian Prime Minister Jawaharlal Nehru.
 The monument is locally known as the Punjabi Monument and is modelled as a kirpan (Sikh dagger) rising up toward the sky.

-A tripartite agreement was signed between the Kolkata Port Trust, Union Ministry of Culture and the Komagata Maru Trust for the construction of a G+2 (three storey) building behind the existing memorial.
-The building will house an administrative office and library in the ground floor, a museum in the first floor and auditorium in the second.
-The total cost of the construction will amount to 24 million Indian rupees (INR).
+A tripartite agreement was signed between the Kolkata Port Trust, Union Ministry of Culture and the Komagata Maru Trust for the construction of a three-storey building behind the existing memorial.
+As of 2015, the proposed building was to contain an administrative office and library on the ground floor, a museum on the first floor, and an auditorium on the second, at a cost of ₹24 million.

-In 2014 government of India issued two special coins, INR 5 and INR 100, to mark the centenary of the Komagata Maru incident.
-A 2025 movie Guru Nanak Jahaz was made on incidents of Komagata Maru.
+In 2014, the Indian government issued two coins, ₹5 and ₹100, to mark the centennial anniversary.